WELCOME TO THE ULTIMATE CULTURAL (UN)CONDITIONING SITE – FOR STORIES TO INSPIRE CHANGE IN THE WORLD.

 The tales/stories were, and still are, used to pass down cultural knowledge on how people see the world and connect them intimately.
 However, some of the knowledge passed has in recent times come under scrutiny because it’s either outdated or doesn’t make sense anymore.

 The aim of Things I hear is to tell stories that not only question some cultural practices, but raise awareness of societal issues that might not be obvious to all and that might cause more harm than good.
-Our stories are told through the experiences of real people (creative non-fiction), or fictional characters with real issues.
+Our stories are told through the experiences of real people (creative non-fiction), or fictional characters with real issues to enhance self-awareness and development.

 Things I hear stories will strengthen society’s decidefulness and resolve, to make the much needed change in the world.
 A story might strike a cord with someone and help strengthen their family, or teach patience and self-control – think of the story of why eagles snatch chicks instead of ducklings.